aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 - We start with a stream, and a cursor at the beginning of the stream.

+---

-At each step in our `do` notation we can:
+-At each step in our `do` notation we can:
   - consume part of our stream that matches some criteria
     - parse (part or all of) a data type
     - discard it and continue
   - inspect our location in the stream without consuming it
     - see `try`, `lookAhead`
   - fail

 ---